realworldocaml/book/book/first-class-modules/README.md

 val wrap_in_list : 'a -> 'a list = <fun>
 ```

-This compiles successfully because the type `a` is used in a way that is
+The type `a` is used in a way that is compatible with it being
-compatible with it being abstract, but the type of the function that is
+abstract, but the type of the function that is inferred is
-inferred is polymorphic.
+polymorphic.

-If, on the other hand, we try to use the type `a` as equivalent to some
+If, on the other hand, we try to use the type `a` as if it were
-concrete type, say, `int`, then the compiler will complain:
+equivalent to some concrete type, say, `int`, then the compiler will
+complain.

 ```ocaml env=main
 # let double_int (type a) (x:a) = x + x;;